angelawyman/javascript-review/5-arrays.md

 ---
 ### Associative Arrays

+Many programming languages support arrays with named indexes.
+Arrays with named indexes are called associative arrays (or hashes).

+JavaScript does not support arrays with named indexes.
+In JavaScript, arrays always use numbered indexes.

+You should use objects when you want the element names to be strings (text).
+You should use arrays when you want the element names to be numbers.

 You can use the named array syntax, to produce an object.
 Now, person is treated as an object, instead of being an array.
 The named indexes "name" and "age" become properties of the person object.
 Why might you want to do this?

 ```javascript
 var person = [];
   person["name"] = "John";